cnichte/hugo-toolbox/README.md

 1. Cleans the Hugo-Cache the smart way.
 See [git-repo](https://github.com/cnichte/hugo-clean-cache)
 1. Track modified dates of images and set lastmod in markdown / frontmatter.
 See [git-repo](https://github.com/cnichte/hugo-update-lastmod)
 1. Check the Website for broken links.
 See [git-repo](https://github.com/cnichte/hugo-broken-links-checker)
 1. Upload your Hugo Website via sftp and a real push-sync.
-See [git-repo](https://github.com/cnichte/sftp-push-sync)
+See [git-repo](https://github.com/cnichte/sftp-push-sync) [BREAKING CHANGE]

 Please visit the git repos for detailed manuals.